-Most entering graduate students intend to earn a Ph.D. in physics.
-The program is designed to give students a fundamental theoretical background beyond that of undergraduate level and a research experience that produces high-quality and novel work that is normally recognized by publication in peer-reviewed journals (or sometimes in patents).
+The physics Ph.D. program is designed to give students a fundamental theoretical background beyond that of undergraduate level and a research experience that produces high-quality and novel work that is recognized by publication in peer-reviewed journals, presentations at discipline-specific conferences or workshops, and sometimes though patents.
 To obtain a Ph.D. degree the student must complete the coursework, oral examination, and research requirements.

 Ph.D.
 Candidacy Requirements